 - 1. At least two adults must be present at all times when physical restraint is used except when, for safety reasons, waiting for a second adult to arrive is precluded by the particular circumstances. - 2.
-The student must be continuously monitored until he/she no longer presents a risk of injury or harm to him/herself or others. - 3.
+The student must be continuously monitored until they no longer present a risk of injury or harm to the student or others. - 3.
 If an injury occurs, applicable school policies and procedures should be followed.